CHAPELLE SAINTE-ANNE

 France > Grand Est > Moselle > 57290 > Fameck

-This Gothic style chapel has left no record of its history.
-It is as if one wanted to make this place a preserved, secluded place where one could pray in solitude, meditation and oblivion.
-A legend is attached to the place, that of a wandering statue, a statue of Saint Anne.
-What is known, however, is that the present chapel was consecrated in 1707 by the Bishop of Metz, Monsignor Ducambout de Coislin.
-The date of 1838 inscribed on the facade corresponds to a restoration of the shell.
-In 1849 Monseigneur Dupont des Loges, bishop of Metz, ordered that it be used for the uses authorised to date, namely a mass on the day of Sainte-Anne and a mass for the deceased on the occasion of the village festival.
-The cemetery is dotted with beautiful examples of funerary art such as chapels, tombs and crosses.
-The chapel is open on Good Friday morning for prayers, on the Sunday following Sainte-Anne's Day (26 July) with a mass at 10 am and on the Monday following Sainte-Anne's Day with a mass for the deceased of the village, on the occasion of the Heritage Days on Saturday and Sunday from 2 pm to 6 pm.
+This Gothic-style chapel has left no record of its history.
+It's almost as if the intention was to make this a preserved, secluded place where people could pray in solitude, meditation and oblivion.
+A legend is attached to the place, that of a wandering statue, a statue of Sainte-Anne.
+What is known, however, is that the present chapel was consecrated in 1707 by the Bishop of Metz, Monseigneur Ducambout de Coislin.
+The date 1838 inscribed on the façade corresponds to a restoration of the shell.
+In 1849, Monseigneur Dupont des Loges, Bishop of Metz, ordered that the church be used for the purposes authorized to date, i.e. a mass on Saint Anne?s Day and a mass for the deceased on the village?s feast day.
+The cemetery is dotted with fine examples of funerary art, including chapels, tombs and crosses.
+The chapel is open on Good Friday mornings for prayers, on the Sunday following St. Anne?s Day (July 26) with a mass at 10 a.m. and on the Monday following St. Anne?s Day with a mass for the village?s deceased, and on Heritage Days on Saturday and Sunday from 2-6 p.m.

 CHAPELLE SAINTE-ANNE France Grand Est Moselle Fameck 57290